The zariskian p-adic bifiltered El Zein-Steenbrink-Zucker complex of a proper SNCL scheme with a relative SNCD: Log -adic relative monodromy-weight conjecture

 \section{Log $p$-adic relative monodromy-weight conjecture}

-Imitating the relative monodromy filtration in characteristic $p>0$ in \cite[(1.8.5)]{dw2} and the relative monodromy filtration over the complex number field in \cite{stz} and \cite{ezth}, we give the following conjecture which we call the {\it log $l$--adic relative monodromy-weight conjecture}:
+Following the relative monodromy filtration in characteristic $p>0$ in \cite[(1.8.5)]{dw2} and the relative monodromy filtration over the complex number field in \cite{stz} and \cite{ezth}, we propose the following conjecture which we call the {\it log $p$--adic relative monodromy-weight conjecture}: